-LOCAL ALARMS -- The iSE includes two 1.5 Amp output relays that are controlled by the alarm conditions you select.
+LOCAL ALARMS -- The iSE monitor includes two 1.5 Amp output relays that are controlled by the alarm conditions you select.
 The relays can trigger flashing lights and a siren for example to alert personnel near the scene.

-With the easy Web-based setup page, the two relays can be programmed for two temperature inputs, and high or low set points, as well as alarm conditions triggered by contact closures.
+With the easy Web-based setup page, the two relays can be programmed for any combination of temperature or humidity, and high or low set points, as well as alarm conditions triggered by contact closures.
 The relays can also be programmed to turn off when conditions return to normal, or programmed to remain latched and require a manual reset.

-VIEW CHARTS AND GRAPHS ON THE WEB -- The iSE serves Active Web Pages to display real time readings, display charts of temperature, or log data in standard data formats for use in a spreadsheet or data acquisition program such as Excel or Visual Basic.
+VIEW CHARTS AND GRAPHS ON THE WEB -- The iSE serves Active Web Pages to display real time readings, display charts of temperature and humidity, or log data in standard data formats for use in a spreadsheet or data acquisition program such as Excel or Visual Basic.